[Federal Register Volume 85, Number 21 (Friday, January 31, 2020)]

 ACTION: Notice of availability; request for comments.

-SUMMARY: The Department of Labor (DOL) is submitting the Office of
+SUMMARY: The Department of Labor (DOL) is submitting the Occupational

-request (ICR) titled, ``Lead in General Industry Standard'' to the
+collection request (ICR) titled, ``Benzene Standard'' to the Office of

-Office of Management and Budget (OMB) for review and approval, without
+Management and Budget (OMB) for review and approval for continued use,

-change, in accordance with the Paperwork Reduction Act of 1995 (PRA).
+without change, in accordance with the Paperwork Reduction Act of 1995

 DATES: The OMB will consider all written comments that agency receives